 The sequence for the website was done in conjunction with Paula Gillen.

-Commissioned by the Kanter Family for the Hyde Park Art Center's 2008 Not Just Another Pretty Face.
+Commissioned by the Kanter Family and exhibited at the Hyde Park Art Center.